np.where Python Function | Quick Tips for Numpy

 Other resources like Python tutorials, coding bootcamps, and online forums can also provide valuable insights and help deepen your understanding of np.where and other NumPy functions.

-Wrapping Up: The Power of np.where
+Wrapping Up: np.where Usage Help

 Throughout this guide, we’ve explored the np.where function in Python’s NumPy library in depth.
 We’ve seen how it can be used to locate the indices of elements in an array that satisfy a certain condition, making it a powerful tool for array manipulation.